The definitive guide to leads to business

 Total campaign investment / Number of leads generated

-Helps you understand campaign efficiency, but should always be analyzed alongside lead quality.
+Helps you understand campaign efficiency, but it should always be analyzed together with lead quality.

 Conversion Rate (by stage)

-(Leads in final stage / Leads in initial stage) x 100
+(Leads at the final stage / Leads at the initial stage) x 100

-Identifies bottlenecks and leakage points in your sales funnel, allowing process optimization.
+Identifies bottlenecks and leak points in your sales funnel, allowing you to optimize the process.

-Total marketing and sales costs / Number of new clients
+Total marketing and sales costs / Number of new customers

-Shows what it actually costs to acquire a client.
-It is the total investment, not just lead cost.
+Shows how much it really costs you to acquire a customer.
+It is the total investment, not just the cost of the lead.

 Customer Lifetime Value (LTV)

-(Average deal size x Purchase frequency) x Average client lifespan
+(Average order value x Purchase frequency) x Average customer lifespan

-Estimates total profit a client will contribute to your company.
-This is the metric that justifies CAC investment.
+Estimates the total profit a customer will bring to your company.
+It is the metric that justifies investment in CAC.

 LTV:CAC Ratio